explorable-viz/esop2025/author-response/response.md

 [expand]

 ## R3.
-Eliminators in core calculus (Reviewers C and D)
+Eliminators vs. case expressions in core calculus (Reviewers C and D)

-Reviewers C and D both ask why the core language has the "eliminator" pattern-matching construct, rather than the standard non-nested `case`` construct one would have in a lambda-calculus with sums.
+Reviewers C and D both ask why the core language has the "eliminator" pattern-matching construct, rather than the standard non-nested `case` construct one would have in a lambda-calculus with sums.
 We agree this would be more standard and would remove the need to talk about eliminators/tries, etc; however [expand].

 ## R4.
 Data provenance vs. understanding poorly designed charts (Reviewers B and D)